Bhumika3005/Personalized-Learning-Recommendation-System/README.md

-Personalized Learning Recommendation System
+#  Personalized Learning Recommendation System

-A **Deep Learning + LLM based system** that provides **personalized, goal-based, and step-by-step learning recommendations** for learners.
+A **Deep Learning + LLM-based system** that provides **personalized, goal-based, and step-by-step learning recommendations** for learners.

 ---